-The Paleolithic diet, Paleo diet, caveman diet, or stone-age diet is a modern fad diet consisting of foods thought by its proponents to mirror those eaten during the Paleolithic era.There are different variants of the diet; some are predominantly plant-based but the most recent popular variants focus on animal products.
-The diet avoids processed food and typically includes vegetables, fruits, nuts, roots, and meat and excludes dairy products, grains, sugar, legumes, processed oils, salt, alcohol, and coffee.
-The ideas behind the diet can be traced to primitive diets advocated in 19th century.
-In the 1970s Walter L. Voegtlin popularized a meat-centric "Stone Age" diet, and in the 21st century, the Paleo Diet was popularized in the best-selling books of Loren Cordain.
-As of 2019 the paleo diet industry was worth approximately US$500 million.
+The Paleolithic diet, Paleo diet, caveman diet, or stone-age diet is a modern fad diet consisting of foods thought by its proponents to mirror those eaten by humans during the Paleolithic era.The diet avoids processed food and typically includes vegetables, fruits, nuts, roots, and meat and excludes dairy products, grains, sugar, legumes, processed oils, salt, alcohol, and coffee.
+Historians can trace the ideas behind the diet to "primitive" diets advocated in 19th century.
+In the 1970s Walter L. Voegtlin popularized a meat-centric "Stone Age" diet; in the 21st century the best-selling books of Loren Cordain popularized the Paleo diet.
+As of 2019 the paleo-diet industry was worth approximately US$500 million.

 In the 21st century, the sequencing of the human genome and DNA analysis of the remains of early humans have found evidence that humans evolved rapidly in response to changing diet.
 This evidence undermines a core premise of the paleolithic diet - that human digestion has remained essentially unchanged over time.
 Anthropological science has found that human diets in paleolithic times were more varied and less meat-centric than had previously been assumed.